spinlud/py-linkedin-jobs-scraper/README.md

 - Trying a higher value for `slow_mo` parameter (this will slow down scraper execution).
 - Reducing the value of `max_workers` to limit concurrency.
 I recommend to use no more than one worker in authenticated mode.
 - If you are using anonymous mode, you can try [proxy mode](#proxy-mode-experimental).

+The right value for `slow_mo` parameter largely depends on rate-limiting settings on Linkedin servers (and this can vary over time).
+For the time being, I suggest a value of at least `1.3` in anonymous mode and `0.4` in authenticated mode.

 ## Proxy mode [experimental]
 It is also possible to pass a list of proxies to the scraper: